GANs4AO/I2IT4AO/README.md

 the Australian Government.

 **Contact:**
 I've finished my PhD, and after quite a bit of searching have not found anywhere to continue this work professionally, although I am aware it is being used in several areas of research, particularly in FSO and AO sensors.
 It remains a hobby where time permits, so if you would like to discuss applications of adaptations please feel free to contact me at (Dr.Smith.Prime @ Gmail).
+Thesis is available here: https://doi.org/10.25911/907J-TF20

 Oh, the pain.